Celtics vs. Cavaliers odds, picks, best bets, NBA predictions for Wednesday from proven model

 The top two seeds from last year's Eastern Conference will meet on Wednesday's NBA schedule as the Cleveland Cavaliers visit the Boston Celtics.
 Cleveland (3-1) had the East's best record at 64-18 a year ago before bowing out in the second round of the playoffs.
 Boston (1-3) was the No. 2 seed and was also eliminated in the second round of the postseason.
 These teams have alternated wins and losses over their last six regular-season meetings, with the Cavs prevailing in the most recent matchup..

 Tipoff is at 7 p.m.
-ET from TD Garden in Boston, where the Celtics are 0-1 at this season.
-Cleveland is a 3.5-point favorite in the latest Cavaliers vs. Celtics odds, while the over/under for total points scored is 233.5.
+ET from TD Garden in Boston.
+Cleveland is a 3.5-point favorite in the latest Cavaliers vs. Celtics odds, while the over/under for total points scored is 234.5.
 Before locking in any Celtics vs. Cavaliers picks, make sure to check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: